tdilauro/Simplified-wiki/Elasticsearch.md

   directly with the `Work`.
 We'll use this to make feeds of works by a specific author or audiobook narrator.

+* Information about relevant `Identifier`s associated with the work -- basically, all the ISBNs we know about for this work.

 * Information about the subject-matter `Classification`s associated with the work, such as `Jensen, Smoke (Fictitious character)`.
-This information comes from sources like OCLC, and it's associated with an Identifier associated with the presentation edition (such as an ISBN).
+This information comes from sources like OCLC, and it's associated with an Identifier associated with the presentation edition, such as an ISBN.
 We don't show this information directly to library patrons, because it's not in any consistent format, but it's useful for handling searches like `etiquette` or `vegan cooking`.

 * Information about the `Genre`s under which the work has been classified -- Western, Biography, and so on.
 By the time we get